Muscle Shoals, Alabama

-Since the 1960s, the city has been known for music.
-Local studios and artists developed the "Muscle Shoals Sound", including FAME Studios in the late 1950s and Muscle Shoals Sound Studio in 1969.

 Etymology

 There are several explanations as to how the city got its name.
 One is that it was named after a former natural feature of the Tennessee River, a shallow zone where mussels were gathered and settlers named, and spelled, "Muscle Shoals".
 When the area was first settled, the proper spelling of "mussel" to refer to the shellfish had not been locally adopted.

 Cherokee people knew this place as ᏓᎫᎾᏱ (Dagunahi), or "the place of clams or mussels," from daguna (mussel) and -hi (place).

 History

+In the late 18th and early 19th centuries, as Europeans entered the area in greater number, it became a center of historic land disputes.
+The new state of Georgia had ambitions to anchor its western claims (to the Mississippi River) by encouraging development here, but that project did not succeed.